schism-dev/pyschism/README.md

 ```bash
 pip install .
 ```
-if you are a developer, you  may install in developer mode instead:
+If you are a developer, you  may install in developer mode instead:
 ```bash
 pip install -e .
 ```